 An important element of the piano teacher’s role is to provide a constructive critique of the student’s playing, but in doing so we need to be careful to avoid harsh language, a dispassionate delivery, and rushing to correct every small mistake in a spirit of impatience.

 If pupils feel we have simply shot down their best efforts, this too is belittling and humiliating for them.

 Modelling sound and technique by giving musical demonstrations of pieces and exercises is also absolutely fundamental.
 However, it’s a small step from demonstrating to showing off.

 We can avoid the latter by taking care to demonstrate pieces at the level our student can emulate, accompanied by encouragement and explanation of how to reach that goal.

 4. Singing Woes

 Singing can be a hugely beneficial element of music education.
 However, the inconvenient truth is that while younger children are usually fine with singing in the lesson, teenagers and adults may find the very idea of singing humiliating.

-I have witnessed students running from the room when asked to sing; I’ve even heard about cases of vomiting.
+I have witnessed a student running from the room when asked to sing; another teacher told me that one of her students vomited due to situational anxiety when asked to sing in a lesson.
 There can be many personal reasons for this strong aversion; remember that singing is a deeply personal form of expression, and one that many simply aren’t comfortable with.